danjulio/gCore/Documentation/readme.md

 Upon power-on (battery attachment) the EFM8 sets this register to 0.
 A value of 0 has no effect on the Time register (performs no correction).

 #### NVRAM / Flash Storage
-The EFM8 provides 4096 bytes of RAM at address offset 0 - 0x0FFF.
+The EFM8 provides 4096 bytes of NVRAM at address offset 0 - 0x0FFF.
 This RAM is maintained as long as the EFM8 has power (battery attached).
 It may be used by the ESP32 to store persistent values if the application does not want to use the ESP32's built-in persistent storage mechanisms (for example if the ESP32 flash will often be completely erased).

-The EFM8 also provides 1024 bytes of flash memory that can be used to back the first 1024 bytes of RAM.
-This flash is contained in a high-endurance block (20000 writes).

-The flash is copied to the first 1024 bytes of RAM when power is applied to the EFM8 (battery attachment).
-Code running on the ESP32 can copy the first 1024 bytes of RAM back to flash using the NV Control register.
-After this the values copied will be restored to RAM in the even the battery is disconnected and reconnected.
-Code on the ESP32 can also overwrite the RAM with the values stored in flash at any time using the NV Control register.
+The EFM8 also provides 1024 bytes of flash memory that can be used to back the first 1024 bytes of NVRAM.
+This flash is copied to the first 1024 bytes of RAM when power is applied to the EFM8 (battery attachment).
+Code running on the ESP32 can copy the first 1024 bytes of NVRAM back to flash using the NV Control register.
+After this the values copied will be restored to NVRAM in the even the battery is disconnected and reconnected.
+Code on the ESP32 can also overwrite the NVRAM with the values stored in flash at any time using the NV Control register.

 Initially the flash contains the value 0xFF in each byte.
 This means on power-on (battery attachment) the first 1024 bytes of RAM will contain the value 0xFF and the remaining 3072 bytes of RAM will contain the value 0.

+Important notes

+1. The EFM8 datasheet specifies a typical erase/write endurance for the flash memory of 30k cycles.
+However it also specifies a minimum of only 1k cycles.
+This is probably under worst case conditions but you should only copy the NVRAM to flash when absolutely necessary.
+Don't do it when it isn't necessary.
+2. Wait at least 36 mSec after triggering a copy of NVRAM to flash memory using the NV_CONTROL register before accessing the EFM8 as it will not respond to I2C cycles while it is erasing the flash memory in preparation to write to it.
+3. During the process of writing the NVRAM to flash the EFM8 will occasionally become unresponsive (during the actual flash write) and it is possible I2C cycles to it will fail.
+The writing process takes 128 mSec at maximum so it may just be easier to wait for 36 + 128 = 164 mSec after triggering the write operation before accessing the EFM8 again.